HunterLarco/GAE-db-Model-Archive-API/README.md

 app = timemachine.WSGIApplication([('/(.*)', MainHandler)],debug=True)
 ```

-`Note:` do not forget to also include the [cron.yaml](./archive/cron.yaml) file in the root of your remote drive application, otherwise it will not automatically backup.
+**Note:** do not forget to also include the [cron.yaml](./Scripts/Archive API/cron.yaml) file in the root of your remote drive application, otherwise it will not automatically backup.

 ### Methods ###
-'''(paragraph)All the methods are contained within the timemachine and are only used from the remote drive
+All the methods are contained within the timemachine and are only used from the remote drive
 * `requestToken()` is used to obtain one-use access tokens that give permission to either force a backup or restore from a backup.
 ```python
 # for example, this obtains a url for forcing a backup